iremkapucuoglu/p4b-website/content/en/docs/about.md

 ![](/images/docs/about/love_osm_os.webp)

-The OpenStreetMap-data (OSM) with which GOAT is built is available worldwide and free of charge.
-OSM is seen as an extremely valuable source but it also has to be highlighted, that it is not only targeted to consume the data but also actively be part of the OSM-community.
-This decision is considered essential for the health of this project and others.
-It also has to be mentioned that the setup of GOAT allows frequent data updates, which makes it easy for users to improve OSM as a data warehouse and benefit from rising data quality in the analyses.
+GOAT is equipped with OpenStreetMap (OSM), as well as a variety of other data (both open and proprietary).
+OSM is seen as an extremely valuable resource, but it is worth emphasizing that the aim is not only to consume the data, but also to be an active part of the OSM community.
+This decision is seen as essential for sustaining this and other projects.

-Although GOAT is built with OSM-data (land-use, points of interests), other data sources can be conveniently added.
-Currently, we source from the Federal Agency for Cartography and Geodesy on boundaries and the Federal Statistical Office on census population data.
-Due to its modular nature, the GOAT application allows for easy extension and scalability.
-Since it is developed as a research project, state-of-the art and innovative approaches are widely used.
+In addition, further individual data sources can be conveniently added.
+Due to its modular character, GOAT enables easy expansion and scalability.
+Innovative approaches are used here.

 Everybody is welcome to use and contribute to GOAT.
 If you are interested in contributing just visit our [GitHub](https://github.com/goat-community/goat).